HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 1. GET /providers - Query the currently registered providers
 2. POST & GET /issues/pushjobs - Submit and get the results from a "Push Job" that takes a set of Issues from AppScan and creates associated issues in JIRA

-To confirm that things are working correctly, expand the "GET /providers" API and hit the "Try It Out" button
+To confirm that things are working correctly, expand the "GET /providers" API and hit the "Try It out!" button
 ![](images/tryitout.png?raw=true)

 You should see that there are two providers registered: The JIRA Provider and a Sample Provider that is present to demonstrate the ease with which other providers can be added to the system.